pouriamoosavi/revealancer/README.md

   - Did employer connect facebook (green means yes, gray means no)
   - Is employer freelancer verified user (green means yes, gray means no)
   - Final score which is a number between 0 and 5 and is calculated using all above parameters.
-- Enjoy lots of information about each project and employer.

 ### Options
 You can right-click on any part of page in freelancer website and you will see a `Reevealancer` menu. <br>